DEFENDING THE LION

 I recount how my family’s private anguish and Debbie’s story took on a public life of its own, when John Grisham put her murder on the national stage in his best-selling book, The Innocent Man: Murder and Injustice in a Small Town.

-This book is about ensuring Debbie’s story isn’t defined by the last moments of her life.
+This podcast is about ensuring Debbie’s story isn’t defined by the last moments of her life.
 By knowing her story and feeling her family’s heartbreak you will see how she lives on by defending the lion.

 "Until survivors speak for themselves, however, society will continue to project its hoped-for outcome on their experience and the voice of survivors will only be heard in reaction to the presumptions and misrepresentation of their journey" - (2012) Marquette Law Review, Volume 96 (Issue 1), page 5